 Haircuts for hair donations are not free-of-charge and subject to each hairdressers’ own cutting or styling fee(s).

 The cut hair / ponytails need to be completely dry before they are couriered / mailed to Hair Aid..
 Place the ponytail in a plastic or self sealing bag, and then inside a padded envelope.
 Be sure to include the hair donor’s name and address, mobile phone number, e-mail, on a separate sheet of paper.

 Where can I donate hair for cancer patients in India?

 In India hair donation is accepted by Hair Aid.

 Please include your full name, Age, Mobile & landline nos. , email address and postal address with your hair donation.
 All hair donations must be couriered / mailed to

 Phone: Mobile : +91 99 200 45 882, +91 98 67 68 55 65

 Will I be informed after Hair Aid gets the donated Hair from me?

-We do not have any official thank you ceremony upon donating your hair.
 We always try to send thank you messages by e-mail to acknowledge your hair donation but sometimes due to work load there could be a delay.
 Please bear with us.
 Thank you for understanding this and for your hair donation.

 Please do not forget to include a note with your full name, Age, Mobile & landline nos., email address and postal address with your ponytail.